 “I don’t know, that’s just what they asked so don’t.
 Maybe just boil a few, instead of one at a time.”

 I went out the front door, out the front gate, and up the road.
 I knew the actresses didn’t like me but it seemed stupid.
 I knew they thought I was perving at them and they thought that was creepy, but they were wrong.
 They were just ridiculous.
 Like when they were getting ready for that party and one of them came out all worried about her hair which was wrapped up with a bit of cloth into long tube sprouting out the top so it looked like a palm tree.
 She was asking everyone to say whether it looked good or not, but Dad told me I couldn’t say what I thought.
 Why don’t they just wear what they want to anyway.
 Who cares?
 There as a wire coat hanger on the ground, so I picked it up and started bending it.
 Years ago my brother brought home shanghai’s he’d made with my best friends older brother.
 They’d made them from coat hangers, bent and folded into the shape of a Y, then wrapped in electricians tape.
 They’d linked together rubber bands, doubling and tripling them up, attached to a small bit of leather to put the stone in.
 They were strong and hard to pull back.
 Lethal.
 I tried to make them but couldn’t make them nearly so well.
-So I bent the wires remembering the mulberry trees over at their house and how they were covered in spider webs in summer with spiders as big as my hand in them.
+So I bent the coathanger into a Y shape, remembering the mulberry trees over at their house and how they were covered in spider webs in summer with spiders as big as my hand in them.
 The first corner took me to the main road, one block away, Sunset Boulevard.
 There were three lanes of traffic in each direction and the smog was so thick you could see it just looking straight across the road.
 There was nothing fancy about Hollywood.
 I dodged the traffic across to the shops and bought a carton of milk.

 Being polite, I paused.
 He had long black hair and was wearing sunglasses, and his shirt was unbuttoned to show a gold medallion resting on his hairy chest.
 I couldn’t tell if he was dressed up like a joke from the 70s or for real.
 “Yes?”
 I said.